Oregon Launches First Statewide Refillable Bottle System In U.S.

 As it stands, breweries are only allowed to distribute 20 percent of the beer they put in refillable bottles to out-of-state locations.
 Otherwise, too many bottles would go out and never come back.

-Initially, the refillable bottles are being used by seven breweries – including Double Mountain – for just some of their beers.
-But Schoening said he fully expects the numbers to grow.
-He’s already talking with interested cider-makers and wineries about using refillable bottles that might come in different colors.
+Initially, the refillable bottles are being used by seven breweries — including Double Mountain, Widmer Brothers, Buoy Beer, Gigantic, Good Life, Rock Bottom and Wild Ride — for some of their beers.
+But Schoening said he expects the numbers to grow.
+He's already talking with interested cider makers and wineries about using refillable bottles that might come in different colors.

 The cooperative also plans on offering a loyalty program, giving customers a 20 percent return on their bottle deposits — 12 cents back instead of 10 cents — if they bring back a box of 12 refillable bottles.